Plotly.NET provides functions for generating and rendering plotly.js charts in .NET programming languages 📈🚀.

 You can use the same inline package reference as in scripts, but as an additional goodie the interactive extensions for dotnet interactive have you covered for seamless chart rendering:

-due to the currently fast development cycles of Dotnet Interactive, there might be increments in their versioning that renders the current version of Plotly.NET.Interactive incompatible (example here).
+Due to the currently fast development cycles of .NET Interactive, there might be increments in their versioning that render the current version of Plotly.NET.Interactive incompatible (example here).

 If the interactive extension does not work, please file an issue and we will try to get it running again as soon as possible.

 A possible fix for this is the inclusion of Dotnet.Interactive preview package sources.
-To use these, add the following lines before referencning Plotly.NET.Interactive:
+To use these, add the following lines before referencing Plotly.NET.Interactive: